Consulting with an experienced immigration attorney is important if you are hoping to permanently live in the U.S.

 To be an attorney in the United States, a person must have attended law school and passed the “bar exam” in any state or Puerto Rico.
 If you find an attorney on the internet or through a referral, I advise that you thoroughly research the attorney’s credentials and qualifications.

 You need to make sure that the person is actually a real attorney.
 Unfortunately, fraudulently practicing law is a big problem.
-You would be surprised how many people out there pretend to be immigration law experts and attorneys.
+It can be surprising how many people out there pretend to be immigration law experts and attorneys.

 3 Tips for Choosing a Qualified Immigration Attorney

-First: Ask a potential attorney, “In what state are you authorized to practice law?”
+First: Ask a potential attorney, “Where are you authorized to practice law?”

 It is important to know the answer, because each state has an online search directory of all its licensed attorneys.
 The directory includes, to some extent, a history of complaints and disciplinary actions taken against the attorneys listed.